Freakling/AzureFW-GitOps/README.md

 # Assumptions
  - All firewall policies configured exist in the same resource group.
  - To enable two way sync the AzOps Pull pipeline must be run before a push, otherwise it will overwrite changes made in the portal that has not been pulled in.
- - The delimiter should to be ',' This is configurable in the script by setting the var $delimiter in the begin block. space (' ') and semicolon (';') is reserved
+ - The delimiter should to be ',' This is configurable in the script by parameters (-Delimiter). space (' ') and semicolon (';') is reserved and should not be used.

 # TODO
 - Update so that the script can write to fwPolicy files.
 Currently it cannot associate child fw policies or rulecollectiongroups